-If their employer seeks to make participation in a Diversity Atlas survey mandatory in their workplace, we encourage any respondent to contact Diversity Atlas at [email protected] If any respondent believes that their organisation has mishandled their data, or in any way not met their obligations with regards to a respondent’s privacy, we encourage them to consult the advice offered by the Office of the Australian Information Commissioner (if in Australia) or their country’s Supervisory Authority (if in the European Union) about the appropriate responses.
+If an employer or authority seeks to make participation in a Diversity Atlas survey mandatory in their workplace, we encourage any respondent to contact Diversity Atlas at email@example.com.
+If any participant believes that their organisation has mishandled their data, or in any way have not met their obligations with regards to a respondent’s privacy, we encourage them to both contact Diversity Atlas as well as lodge a complaint at the Office of the Australian Information Commissioner, OAIC (if in Australia) or their country / state / jurisdictional Supervisory Authority.

 You can instruct your browser to refuse all cookies or to indicate when a cookie is being sent by a website.
 However, if you do not accept cookies, you may not be able to use some portions of our website.

 We use google analytics to collect and store the information while participants interact with our services.
 The information collected is kept confidential and not shared with any outsourcing companies.
 This is used for internal analysis.
 The location of the participant is not tracked while tracking their usage.

 Our participation in a Diversity Atlas survey involves the provision of personal information—that is, information about you which a third party might be able to use to identify you if they gained access to it.